 As well as import duty you may also be required to pay sales tax such as GST or VAT on a purchase, which is also calculated as a value of the items value.

-What purchases are free from import duty?
+What purchases are free from customs duty?

 If you are buying from abroad and don’t want to pay import duty or sales tax, the easiest way to not pay is to buy an item that is worth less than the tax threshold for your country.
 This is called your personal allowance.